darshana1406/Forest-Fires/README.md

 * C: 1
 * gamma: scale
 * epsilon 0.1

+### Future Improvements
-The model can be further improved by trying out different kernel functions.
+* The model can be further improved by trying out different kernel functions.
+* Since the 'area' column contains lots of zeroes, 'hurdle regression' based models can be tried out.
+A hurdle model is a class of statistical models where a random variable is modelled using two parts, the first which is the probability of attaining value 0, and the second part models the probability of the non-zero values

+### Screenshots
 * The `RunDetails` widgets shows that run properties and child runs.
  ![hdr1](./Images/hdr1.png)
  ![hdr2](./Images/hdr2.png)